IHE/ITI.Topologies/topologies.md

 The Responding Gateway is the access point for actors outside of the community to access services within the community.
 These Actors are logically separate, but can be combined into a single system at the discretion of the implementer.

-This pattern was established in the [XCPD](https://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) and [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profiles, but can be applied to other environments as well.
+This pattern was established in the [Cross-Community Patient Discovery (XCPD)](https://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) and [Cross-Community Access (XCA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profiles, but can be applied to other environments as well.

 ### 1.3.3 Home Community ID